SNYP TNR PROGRAM

 How to schedule your feral appointment:

-- The SNYP Spay/Neuter Clinic dedicates one day a week for feral surgeries.
+- The SNYP Spay/Neuter Clinic dedicates two days per month to feral surgeries.

 - Call our clinic at 541-858-3325 to schedule feral appointments.
 If you are leaving a message state you are calling about ferals.
 Our feral coordinator will contact you directly.